Multivariate Bayesian dynamic modeling for causal prediction: Introduction

 \section{Introduction}

 Decision problems in time series often implicitly involve causal (counterfactual) analysis.
 What would have happened to some series in the presence or absence of an intervention?
 This question is often assessed with interventions on a small number of treatment units observed over time, while decision-relevant results rely on assessing the total or average effect across a much broader population of units.
-Unit outcomes are typically assumed independent, but in many practical applications---including our case study setting--- this assumption does not hold.
-To address this, we introduce multivariate dynamic linear models that forecast counterfactual outcomes among the treated units while monitoring cross-unit dependencies.
-These models allow us to formally aggregate unit-level results to forecast system-level totals with proper accounting for such dependencies.
-Our application involves supermarket store-level data where our analyses demonstrate the utility of multivariate, time-varying parameter models for causal studies.
-Among other empirical results this highlights the potential for traditional univariate analyses to substantially underestimate uncertainty with respect to forecasts of effects and outcomes following interventions.
+Unit outcomes are typically assumed independent, but in many applications this is at best questionable.
+To address this, we introduce multivariate dynamic linear models (MVDLMs) that forecast counterfactual outcomes while monitoring cross-unit dependencies.
+These models allow us to formally aggregate unit-level results to system-level forecasts with proper accounting for estimated dependencies.

-The case study here involves data on weekly revenue in a collection of supermarkets in the eastern United States.
-An initial, non-randomized study was conducted comparing 16 stores that changed the way fresh produce was stocked (the treatment group) to 43 stores that did not implement the intervention (the control group).
-Following a company determination that the intervention was successful, a second wave of stores implemented the intervention across larger and more connected geographic regions.
+Our example case study involves involves weekly, store-level revenue data in a US supermarket system.
+An initial, non-randomized study compared outcomes in stores subject to a specific policy intervention (the treatment group) to a set of other stores (the control group).
+A follow-on study implemented the intervention more broadly.
 We identify previously unmeasured sources of uncertainty in this data, namely that even conditional on control store sales, treatment store sales are highly correlated.
-Simply aggregating results across stores will underestimate uncertainty by ignoring positive dependencies.
-Our model directly monitors these correlations and properly accounts for them when estimating aggregate effects.
+Simply aggregating results across stores underestimates uncertainty by ignoring positive dependencies and can generate false inferences on \lq\lq significant'' casual effects as a result.
+In contrast, our formal multivariate models properly account for such uncertainty.